memzsalvatore/How-To-Install-Windows-7-On-Pure-UEFI/README.md

 Unpack bootx64.efi from UefiSeven archive and copy it to (UsbDrive)\EFI\Boot\

-Simply Before You Reboot You open Disk manager by Pressing Win+X or W+R select disk manager and type diskmgmt.msc
+Simply Before You Reboot You open Disk manager by Pressing Win+X or W+R type diskmgmt.msc you could Also use Diskpart if you like to but dont overcomplicate it

 Partition Your Drive to the storage of your liking in Megabytes.
 (MBs)